 The difference between engagement and satisfaction

-It does, however, lend itself well to qualitative measurement, to insights instead of numbers.
-And those insights can and should lead to informed, deliberate action.
-Read on for a full account of how Poll Everywhere uses employee satisfaction surveys to achieve those goals, and a downloadable CSV of the questions we use that you can import to your own account.
+Read on for a full account of how Poll Everywhere uses employee engagement measurements to prioritize its people efforts, and get access to a downloadable CSV of the questions we use that you can import to your own account.

 “The live Q&A with our COO is a special experience at Poll Everywhere.
 It’s authentic, it’s unfiltered, and it is truly impactful.”